pinfinity/pinfinity_co/_content/2-blog/2013-06-05-copyright-and-creative-commons-in-multi-touch-books.md

 [copyright battle over a phone book](http://en.wikipedia.org/wiki/Feist_Publications_v._Rural_Telephone_Service).

 ## Fair Use: Quote, Cite, and Make Fun Of
-While we're being honest, we might as well mention the other caveat as well: If you need to use bits and pieces of a copyrighted work to make fun of the author, you're free to do so.
+But, get this: If you need to use bits and pieces of a copyrighted work to make fun of the author, you're free to do so.
 This is the land which grants us the right to the pursuit of happiness after all.

 Seriously though, it's called
 [fair use](http://en.wikipedia.org/wiki/Fair_use)
 and it allows people to use limited portions of your work for commentary, search engines, criticism, news reporting, research, teaching, library archiving, and general scholarship.
-Fair use gets really blurry, and all the "rules of thumb" you hear out there (10 seconds of music, 1,000 words, 10% of a book) are not hard and fast rules, and could be challenged in court.
-These are the items the court is supposed to consider when deciding how to rule:
+Fair use gets really blurry, and it's important that you understand what it means at the core.
+All the "rules of thumb" you hear out there about fair use (10 seconds of music, 1,000 words, 10% of a book) are not hard and fast rules, and could be challenged in court.
+When that happens, the following considerations should be applied by the court when deciding how to rule:

 1. the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes;
 2. the nature of the copyrighted work;